Ria424/developers-animatesdk-docs/Document_object/Document.md

 #### Usage

-document.accName
+Document.accName

 #### Description

-Property; `string`; a string that is equivalent to the Name field in the Accessibility panel.
+Property; `string`; A string that is equivalent to the Name field in the Accessibility panel.
 Screen readers identify objects by reading the name aloud.

 #### Example